 Get familiar with the purchasing process and the rules governing procurement by reading through the Annotated Code of Maryland (State Finance & Procurement Article 14) and COMAR Title 21.

-Contact GOMA directly at 410-767-8232 or visit the Resources page of GOMA’s website for 24/7 access to valuable information on free and/or low-cost resources available to small business owners like financing and loan programs, skills training, business development and much more.
+Contact The Governor’s Office of Small, Minority & Women Business Affairs directly at 410-767-8232 or visit the Resources page of our website for 24/7 access to valuable information on free and/or low-cost resources available to small business owners like financing and loan programs, skills training, business development and much more.

 The Small Business Preference Program allows certified small businesses to enjoy a price preference over non-certified small businesses competing for the same contract award on designated procurements.